|The Ottawa Field-Naturalists' Club|

 Box 35069 Westgate PO, Ottawa ON K1Z 1A2

 Founded in 1879, the Ottawa Field-Naturalists' Club is the oldest natural history club in Canada.
 Over 800 members have interests in all aspects of the natural world, from birding to botanizing, investigation to publication, conservation to cooperation.
 We hope you'll find something here to suit your interests.

 We meet on the second Tuesday of every month (except July and August) at 7 p.m. in the K.W.
 Neatby Building, Salon B, 960 Carling Avenue.
 Check Coming Events to find out the topic of next month's meeting.

 Regular visitors will want to check the "bulletin board" at the left and the features boxes at the right for news and new postings.

-The OFNC's Excursions and Lectures Committee plans an extensive program of monthly meetings, workshops, day trips, and longer excursions for the education and interest of our members.
+The OFNC's Events Committee plans an extensive program of monthly meetings, workshops, day trips, and longer excursions for the education and interest of our members.

 Almost every weekend all year round, you can join a knowledgeable nature buff on an excursion to one of the many conservation areas in our region.
 Learn to identify some of the hundreds of birds that frequent our lakes, fields, and forests; wade through a marsh searching for amphibians; or take a leisurely stroll with fellow nature lovers.